ARRC

 IMPORTING VEHICLEs INTO THE UK and purchasing vehicles in the uk

-When Participating Nation personnel (PN) arrive in the UK on assignment and import their vehicle (new and used); car, motorhome, van, motorcycle, they must register it with the PN Policy Support Officer (PN PSO), HM Revenue & Customs (HMRC) and the Driving Vehicle Licensing Agency (DVLA).
+When Participating Nations' (PN) personnel arrive in the UK on assignment and import their vehicle (car, motorhome, van, motorcycle) they must register the vehicle with HM Revenue & Customs (HMRC) and the Driving Vehicle Licensing Agency (DVLA).
+This is done through the PN Policy Support Officer (PNPO).

 Entitlement to hold Vehicles